Summary

 Key metrics to measure include incremental sales, return on ad spend (ROAS), new-to-brand customer acquisition, and market share growth.
 These metrics provide insights into both immediate campaign performance and longer-term brand building effects.

 Modern retail media incrementality testing requires sophisticated experimentation capabilities that go beyond basic A/B testing.
-Advanced platforms deliver several key advantages that streamline complex testing across multiple retail environments:
+Advanced platforms deliver several key advantages that streamline complex testing across multiple retail environments.
+Teams often operationalize this by adopting enterprise grade retail media solutions that centralize workflows, normalize measurement, and support consistent experimentation across retailers.

 - Unified platform advantages enable cross-retailer testing by standardizing methodologies and centralizing data collection across multiple channels simultaneously